 Price Of A Puppy

-- When looking at the higher-priced puppies, you can also expect to have a superbly bred dog.
-That is worth its weight in gold when it comes to how much it will save you in vet bills later.
+You can expect a superbly bred dog when looking at the higher-priced puppies.
+That is worth its weight in gold regarding how much it will save you in vet bills later.

 Below is a Pinterest friendly photo…. so you can pin it to your Doodle Board!!